w3c/csvw/examples/csv-metadata-and-template-for-simple-weather-obs-example.md

 <h2>The CSV metadata</h2>

-The metadata document below is based on the [Metadata Vocabulary for Tabular Data][2] - although I expect that there are a few errors.
+The metadata document below is based on the [Metadata Vocabulary for Tabular Data][2] - although a few errors are anticipated.
 Also, I've introduced a few new terms to the vocabulary which seem to be missing:
 * `short-name`: used to map column heading from CSV to a more useful form; and
 * `template`: used to describe the CSV transformation template.

-The template definition in the CSV metadata should specify the Content-Type created by a target transformation
- - a given CSV metadata doc might include references to multiple transformation templates; and users should be able to ask for _one_ of those by name.
-I've used "hasFormat" to specify this.
+The template definition in the CSV metadata should also specify the Content-Type created by a target transformation - a given CSV metadata doc might include references to multiple transformation templates; and users should be able to ask for _one_ of those by name.
+I've used `hasFormat` to specify this.

 File: `wx-obs-dec2013-site22580943.csvm`: